ideenak/Tick-Tok/README.md

 ```
 python robo_advisor.py
-Program will send messsages to the numbers entered in the google sheet
+Program will send messages to the numbers entered in the google sheet
 ```